-So, I really can’t believe that Ramadan is already upon us and I couldn’t be more thrilled.
+So, I really can’t believe that Ramadan is already upon us, and I couldn’t be more thrilled.

-Okay so let’s put the “Hypocrisy” factor aside for a minute, in terms of how all of a sudden people start praying and quit bad habits, it is really the time where people spend a RIDICOULOUS amount of time on social media!
+Okay so let’s put the “Hypocrisy” factor aside for a minute, in terms of how all of a sudden people start praying and quit bad habits, it is really the time where people spend a RIDICULOUS amount of time on social media!

 Generally speaking, businesses of all kinds, plan for Ramadan way ahead.

-In order to reap the best of the results, advertisers should start planning beforehand.
+To reap the best of the results, advertisers should start planning beforehand.

 So advertisers must do their research to know the consumers’ purchase orientation and use these as a basis for their campaigns.